kmesh-net/website/content/en/docs/performance/resource_consumption.md

 **Results and Conclusion: When APP A fully utilizes one CPU core, the eBPF program consumes 1.73%(totally 13.9% usage of one CPU core  == 1.73% of 8 CPU cores) of the CPU, which is less than the POD CPU limit of 12.5%.
 There are two possible reasons.**

 - APP A and Kmesh eBPF share the POD CPU limit, with Kmesh eBPF CPU being restricted by the POD CPU limit.
-- It is possible that due to the high performance of eBPF, APP A is not generating enough load to cause eBPF to exceed the CPU limit, further experiments in section 3.2 are needed.
+- This indicates eBPF CPU cost is fairly small compared to application itself, APP A is not generating enough load to cause eBPF to exceed the CPU limit, further experiments in section 3.2 are needed.

 ## 3.2 Deploy multiple instances of App A, set a fixed CPU limit, generate load, and collect the corresponding Kmesh eBPF CPU consumption.
 ![resource_test2](/docs/performance/resource_test2.png)